jeog/TDAmeritradeAPI/README_STREAMING.md

 ```

-The C++ methods take a single subscription object or a vector of different ones and return the success/failure state of each subscription in the order they were passed.
+The C++ methods take a single subscription object or a vector of different ones and returns the success/failure state of each subscription in the order they were passed.
 Other errors result in a ```StreamingException```.

 The C method takes an array of subscription proxy objects (cast to their generic 'base' type pointer) and returns the success/failure state of each subscription in a 'results_buffer'
 array.
-It should be allocated by the caller to the same size as the 'subs' array or the arg should be set to NULL to ignore results.
+This int array must be allocated by the caller to at least the size of the 'subs' array, or the arg can be set to NULL to ignore results.

+#### Stop

-To stop a session (and remove all subscriptions):
+Stopping a session will log the user out and remove all subscriptions.

 ```
 [C++]